PEOPLE'S LACROSSE

 REPS15 reps each direction

-KEY FOCUSGame speed throughout, no deceleration before the plant
+KEY FOCUSGame speed throughout, no deceleration before the plant — sell the drive

 WEAK HAND WALL BALL (1 MIN ON, 30 OFF)